eu-digital-identity-wallet/eu-digital-identity-wallet.github.io/devhub/docs/Test/Wallet Application/Android.md

 ## Installation

-You can download the application [here](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/eudi-reference-android/distribution_groups/eudi%20wallet%20(demo)%20public){:target="_blank"}
+You can download the application (apk file) through GitHub releases [here](https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui/releases){:target="_blank"}

 For the proximity flow, you will also need to download the Android Verifier app.
 More information can be found [here](../../Proximity Verifier)